GAOCheryl/QF5214_2025_G8/TeamOne/README.md

      /bin/sh -c "python get_X_text.py && cp /getX/*.csv /output/"        # Run a shell command that executes the Python script and then copies any CSV files from /getX to /output.
     ```
 - **2.3 Tweets**
-  - Used to temporarily store the script's output (considering that the CSV files are relatively small, we decided to output everything as CSV files first.
-Once data for all companies has been scraped, the files will be collectively written into the PostgreSQL database).
+  - Used to temporarily store the script's output.
+Considering that the CSV files are relatively small, we decided to output everything as CSV files first.
+Once data for all companies has been scraped, the files will be collectively written into the PostgreSQL database. -- Done with `transform.py` into datacollection.X batch table.

-## 3 sql transformation.ipynb
-  Demonstrating how to perform SQL-related data transformations.(from csv to PostGreSQL)

-## 4 README.md
-  The current document, providing an overview of the project, its structure, and usage instructions.
+-  **2.4 getlivedata**
+  - A script utilizing `TwitterAPI.io` to implement more stable data scraping, which writes the collected tweets of the previous day directly into the database(datacollection.tweets_live table) after crawling.